awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 # Using the Previous Version of the JDBC Driver<a name="connect-with-previous-jdbc"></a>

-We recommend that you use the current version of the driver\.
-However, if you need to use the previous version, follow the steps in this section to download and configure the driver\.
+We recommend that you use the current version of the driver, which is version 2\.0\.5\.
+For information, see [Using Athena with the JDBC Driver](connect-with-jdbc.md)\.
+If you need to use the previous versions, follow the steps in this section to download and configure the driver\.

+The previous version of the JDBC driver is 2\.0\.2\.

+The JDBC driver version 1\.1\.0 is also available for download, however, we highly recommend that you migrate to the current version of the driver\.
+For information, see the [JDBC Driver Migration Guide](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.5/docs/Simba+Athena+JDBC+Driver+Migration+Guide.pdf)\.

+The JDBC driver version 1\.0\.1 and earlier versions are deprecated\.

-## Download the Previous Version of the JDBC Driver<a name="download-jdbc-older-version"></a>
+## Using the Previous Version of the JDBC Driver<a name="download-jdbc-older-version"></a>

-1. Download the driver \(JDBC 4\.1 and Java 8 compatible\) from this location in Amazon S3 [https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar)\.
+1. Download the version of the driver that you need\.
+**Links for Downloading Previous Version of the JDBC Driver**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/athena/latest/ug/connect-with-previous-jdbc.html)

-1. Download the license: [https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/LICENSE.txt](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/LICENSE.txt), and the third\-party licenses: [https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/third-party-licenses.txt](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/third-party-licenses.txt)\.
+1. Download the [Release Notes](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.2/docs/release-notes.txt), the [License Agreement](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.2/docs/LICENSE.txt) and [Notices](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.2/docs/NOTICES.txt) for the driver you downloaded in step 1\.

 1. Use the AWS CLI with the following command:

    ```
-   aws s3 cp s3://athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar [local_directory]
+   aws s3 cp s3://path_to_the_driver [local_directory]
    ```

+1. To use the driver, see the following documentation:
+   + To install and configure the JDBC driver version 2\.0\.2, see the [JDBC Driver Installation and Configuration Guide](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.2/docs/Simba+Athena+JDBC+Driver+Install+and+Configuration+Guide.pdf)\.
+   + To migrate to this version of the JDBC driver from a 1\.x version, see the [JDBC Driver Migration Guide](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.2/docs/Simba+Athena+JDBC+Driver+Migration+Guide.pdf)\.

+## Instructions for JDBC Driver version 1\.1\.0<a name="jdbc-deprecated-version"></a>

+This section includes instructions for the 1\.1\.0 version of the JDBC driver\.
+Use these instructions only if you have not migrated to the newer \(and supported\) version of the JDBC driver\.

+Download theJDBC driver version 1\.1\.0 that is compatible with JDBC 4\.1 and JDK 7\.0: [AthenaJDBC41\-1\.1\.0\.jar](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar)\.
+Also, download the [driver license](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/LICENSE.txt), and the [third\-party licenses](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/docs/third-party-licenses.txt) for the driver\.
+Use the AWS CLI with the following command: `aws s3 cp s3://path_to_the_driver [local_directory]`, and then use the remaining instructions in this section\.

+**Note**
+The following instructions are specific to JDBC version 1\.1\.0 and earlier\.

-## Specify the Connection String<a name="old-jdbc-connection-string"></a>
+### JDBC Driver Version 1\.1\.0: Specify the Connection String<a name="old-jdbc-connection-string"></a>

 To specify the JDBC driver connection URL in your custom application, use the string in this format: